-The Enterprise common units presented for Mr. Fowler include 500,000 Enterprise common units held by a family limited partnership (for which he has disclaimed beneficial ownership except to the extent of his pecuniary interest).

-The Enterprise common units presented for Mr. Hackett include 7,496 Enterprise common units held by family trusts.
-The Oiltanking common units presented for Mr. Hackett include 1,665 Oiltanking common units held by family trusts.

-- (9) These individuals also serve as non-executive officers of Enterprise GP.
-Mr. Sanders serves as Senior Vice President of Asset Optimization of Enterprise GP.
-Ms. Argo serves as a Senior Vice President of Enterprise GP. - (10) The Oiltanking common units presented for Ms. Hymel include 2,000 Oiltanking common units held by Ms. Hymel's spouse. - The Enterprise common units noted above also include options to acquire Enterprise common units and phantom units (for which Enterprise common units are issuable in connection with the vesting and settlement thereof), in each case, owned by the directors and executive officers, that shall become exercisable (in the case of options), or that shall become vested (in the case of phantom units), within 60 days after the date of this proxy statement/prospectus.
-The following executive officers hold options exercisable within such 60-day period into the following numbers of Enterprise common units: Mr. Creel 180,000; Mr. Teague 120,000; Mr. Fowler 120,000; Mr. Ordemann 120,000; Mr. Bulawa 40,000; and Mr. Knesek 60,000.
-The following executive officers hold phantom units for which Enterprise common units are issuable within such 60-day period in connection with the vesting and settlement thereof in the following amounts: Mr. Creel 35,500; Mr. Teague 35,500; Mr. Fowler 22,500; Mr. Bacon 8,000; Mr. Ordemann 10,000; Mr. Smith 8,000; Mr. Bulawa 7,325; and Mr. Knesek 7,550 (including 50 held by his spouse).
+The Enterprise common units presented for Mr. Fowler include 500,000 Enterprise common units held by a family limited partnership (for which he has disclaimed beneficial ownership - except to the extent of his pecuniary interest) - The Enterprise common units presented for Mr. Hackett include 7,496 Enterprise common units held by family trusts.
+The Oiltanking common units presented for Mr. Hackett include 1,665 Oiltanking common units held by family trusts. - The Oiltanking common units presented for Mr. Snell are held by Mr. Snell's spouse. - The Enterprise common units presented for Mr. Teague include (i) 53,000 Enterprise common units held by a trust and (ii) 407,046 Enterprise common units held by Mr. Teague's spouse.
+The Enterprise common units presented for Mr. Knesek include 182 Enterprise common units held by Mr. Knesek's spouse. - These individuals also serve as non-executive officers of Enterprise GP.
+Mr. Sanders serves as Vice President of Asset Optimization of Enterprise GP.
+Ms. Argo serves as Vice President, NGL - Fractionation, Storage and Unregulated Pipelines for Enterprise GP.
+The Oiltanking common units presented for Ms. Hymel include 2,000 Oiltanking common units held by Ms. Hymel's spouse. - (10) The Enterprise common units noted above do not include any options to acquire Enterprise common units or phantom units (for which Enterprise common units are issuable in connection with the vesting and settlement thereof), in each case, owned by the directors and executive officers, as none of the options are exercisable, and none of the phantom units shall become vested, within 60 days after the date of this proxy statement/prospectus.
+The following executive officers hold options exercisable into the following numbers of Enterprise common units: Mr. Creel - 180,000; Mr. Teague - 120,000; Mr. Fowler - 120,000; Mr. Ordemann - 120,000; Mr. Bulawa - 40,000; Ms. Hildebrandt - 30,000; and Mr. Knesek - 60,000.
+The following executive officers hold phantom units for which Enterprise common units are issuable in connection with the vesting and settlement thereof in the following amounts: Mr. Creel - 142,000; Mr. Teague - 142,000; Mr. Fowler - 90,000; Mr. Bacon - 32,000; Mr. Ordemann - 40,000; Mr. Smith - 32,000; Mr. Bulawa - 29,300; Ms. Hildebrandt - 36,000; and Mr. Knesek - 30,200 (including 200 held by his spouse).
 For additional information regarding options and phantom units owned by the named executive officers, please see the annual report on Form 10-K filed by Enterprise for the year ended December 31, 2013 and other reports incorporated by reference into this proxy statement/prospectus.